laureny17/appreader-frontend/api-spec.md

 ### POST /api/ReviewRecords/addComment

-**Description:** Adds a comment to a review.
+**Description:** Adds a comment directly to an application.

 **Requirements:**

+- Application exists.
-- Both `text` and `quotedSnippet` are non-empty.
+- `text` is non-empty.

 **Effects:**

-- Creates a new Comment document.
+- Creates a new UserComment document linked to the application.
+- Returns the comment ID.

 **Request Body:**
 {
 "author": "ID",
-"review": "ID",
+"application": "ID",
 "text": "string",
 "quotedSnippet": "string"
 }